 “We believe this platform and the substantial resource base it has to offer are simply not replicable.
 We reiterate our ‘buy’ rating and $305 price target and add PXD to the B. Riley FBR Alpha Generator list” says Rashid.
 He calculates “new” resource potential of nearly 20 billion BOE (barrels of oil or equivalent).

 TipRanks shows that Pioneer has received 10 buy ratings and two hold ratings from analysts in the past three months.
 Considering that the stock is now at $156, analysts are projecting (on average) upside potential of about 25%.

 Vertex Pharmaceuticals (VRTX)

-Global biotech stock Vertex Pharmaceuticals (NASDAQ:VRTX) is a prime investing pick right now with a growing portfolio of cystic fibrosis (CF) drugs.
+Global biotech stock Vertex Pharmaceuticals (NASDAQ:VRTX) is a prime investing pick with a growing portfolio of cystic fibrosis (CF) drugs.
 This is a genetic disorder that causes severe damage to the lungs, digestive system and other organs in the body.

-“We continue to believe that VRTX’s dominance in the CF space, compelling bottom-line growth trajectory (43% CAGR through 2022), and significant free cash flow generation could potentially allow the company to substantially expand the breadth of its investor base” cheers Kasimov.
+“We continue to believe that VRTX’s dominance in the CF space, compelling bottom-line growth trajectory (43% CAGR through 2022), and significant free cash flow generation could potentially allow the company to substantially expand the breadth of its investor base” cheered Kasimov.
 So watch this space.